Modern office workspace showing the transition to AI-assisted software work

 Businesses are adopting AI faster than they understand it.

-Code, copy, analysis, and implementation are becoming easier to generate.
-But founders and consultants still need to know what is worth building, what is safe to trust, and where human judgment still matters.
-The danger is not that AI writes code—the danger is that organisations mistake code-shaped output for software capability.
+Code and implementation are becoming easier to generate.
+But founders and consultants still need to know what is worth building and where human judgment still matters.
+The danger is that organisations mistake code-shaped output for software capability—a critical challenge in software development with AI 2025.

 Next